mwiens91/2018-bc-cancer-work-term-report-presentation/README.md

 npm start
 ```

-Node should have opened up the presentation in your favourite browser
+Node.js should have opened up the presentation in your favourite browser
 (if it didn't, point your browser to `localhost:8000`).